Revisiting EmbodiedQA: A Simple Baseline and Beyond

 \section{Conclusion}

 In this paper, we conducted an empirical study to revisit a recent topic of EmbodiedQA.
 Our studies show that EmbodiedQA is an interesting yet challenging problem where the QA and navigation accuracy are both needed to faithfully evaluate an agent.
-Under these criteria, a blind agent, which appears to answer questions correctly, suffers from random navigation.
-This invalidates the result of the blind agent.
-On the other hand, we show that a simple yet effective end-to-end baseline is able to achieve very competitive results to the state-of-the-art.
+Besides, we show that a simple yet effective joint training baseline is able to achieve very competitive results to the state-of-the-art.
 We found the poor navigation in a new environment is the current bottleneck for EmbodiedQA.
 We tackled this issue from another angle by introducing a slightly different ``calibration'' setting.
-In this new setting, to assist the agent to adapt to the new environment, we design a proxy task where we randomly place markers and ask questions about them.
+In this new setting, to assist the agent in adapting to the new environment, we design a proxy task where we randomly place markers and ask questions about them.
 These rhetorical questions drive the agent to explore and familiarize the environment.
 Experimental results validate this small change in setting leads to a significant gain in navigation when the agent is further (30 and 50 action steps) away from the target.

 { }